 Photocopies, classroom, and copyright infringement look like the key terms in this prompt.

-Step Two: Synonyms, Root Expanders, and Quotation Marks
+Step Two: Synonyms, Root Expanders, & Quotation Marks

 Step Three: Connect Your Terms